-A. A pair of darling Springer Spaniels one of which pulled you along on leash and one who wanted to play ball but didn't want to drop it.
+A. A pair of darling Springer Spaniels one of which pulled you along on their leash and one who wanted to play ball but didn't want to drop it.
 Situation solved with gentle repetitive clicker teaching and a few luscious healthy treats.
 Now they wag their tails and are very happy about learning how to please me and learn new tricks.

-B. A 10 year old Black Lab who was diagnosed with Diabetes.
+B. A 10-year-old Black Lab who was diagnosed with Diabetes.
 Izzy was overweight, had a dull coat, lethargy, sad eyes and was in bad shape.
 I’ve given her insulin shots while the owner is away.
-The pet parents started her on pawTree and within a couple of months she had changed dramatically.
+The pet parents started her on pawTree and within a couple of months, she had changed dramatically.
 Alert bright eyes, had lost weight, her coat was shiny and her energy was much better!

 Q. Do you do any sort of continuing education to stay up on the latest developments in your field?